cilium/hubble-otel/USER_GUIDE_KIND.md

 to collect app traces.
 Second `OpenTelemetryCollector` will deploy upstream OpenTelemetry distribution to run as sidecars of the demo app.

+The demo app used is [podinfo](https://github.com/stefanprodan/podinfo), it's instrumented using OpenTemetry SDK.
+There is a frontend service as well as backend which are going to be configured to echo a simple playload, mimicking a common web app architecture.

+Having followed through this guide, you will understand the value of insights into network-level events along the side with app-level distributed tracing.

 ## Basic setup

 Create a 2-node cluster using kind: